rayanebait/Cohomology-of-Shimura-curves/README.md

 After gp < configure.gp, tests are located in the fdompres subfolder "tests/".
 Running

-    gp rgraphtests.gp slptests.gp
+    \r rgraphtests.gp slptests.gp
-(Sometimes need to be run twice for obscure reasons.)

-will run a
-series of tests.
+will run a series of tests.
 The packages rgraph.gp and slp.gp need to be loaded for those to work.

 To run fdomprestests.gp, in fdom folder :